Design Initiative

 Synap

-A preventative neurological system — at-home MRI monitoring during sleep, targeted neural stimulation, ambient health data — addressing cognitive decline in an AI-saturated future.
+A preventative neurological system addressing cognitive decline in an AI-saturated future: at-home MRI monitoring during sleep, targeted neural stimulation, ambient health data.

 3D print · Figma prototype · AI-generated video